 When it comes to SaaS, most experts agree net revenue retention (NRR) is the most important metric for rapid and sustainable growth.
 Why is this?
-According to Todd Gardner’s guest post, “Usage-based pricing is the best way to drive Net Revenue Retention”, it’s because NRR
+According to Todd Gardner’s popular guest post on the m3ter blog, “Usage-based pricing is the best way to drive Net Revenue Retention”, it’s because NRR

 indicates both the growth and stability of a company’s revenue stream - and those are the two biggest drivers of any company’s valuation.

 Essentially, NRR just measures the percentage of recurring revenue that the company retains from existing customers over a specific period of time.

 With so much riding on one single metric, SaaS companies everywhere are constantly searching for ways to boost their NRR.
 In this article, we’ll cover 8 ways to improve this metric.

 There are two main ways to increase net retention:

 We’ll break up the ways to improve NRR into these two categories.